mjdominus/gi/NOTES.md

 Something to display the topology of the commit history without the details.
 It elides sequences of commits that are straight lines.

+I desperately wanted this when I was a beginner, and I still want it frequently, although I've gotten used to not having it.
+Maybe this is MJD bias again?

+Maybe package it up with something like your current `git-vee`?
+They make sense separately and in conjunction.
+I still don't know how anyone survives day-to-day without `git-vee`.

+“`gi-map`” maybe?

 ### `gi-wtf`

 Print a more detailed explanation of the previous error/warning.